 The creek introduction is the second pasture transition for the pups.
-We have been waiting for the water level in the creek to drop a bit.
-This transition is always fun; for us, and for the pups.
+I had been waiting for the water level in the creek to drop a bit.
+This transition is always fun; for me and for the pups.

-We allowed the pups to play in this field for about half an hour, which is how long it took them to run out of energy and need a big nap.
-I like the pups to wake up in a familiar environment, so we took them back to their pasture for the rest of the day.
+I allowed the pups to play in this field for about half an hour, which is how long it took them to run out of energy and need a big nap.
+I like the pups to wake up in a familiar environment, so I took them back to their pasture for the rest of the day.

 Three of the pups had the incredible timing of being just across the fence while one of the ewes gave birth to a set of twins.
 She's such a gentle, trusting soul that she didn't worry about the presence of the pups, and the pups were wise, given their tender age.
 They were calm and interested.

 The video below shows the pups in the creek field on day #4.
 They had never been near the sheep when I fed them.
 The pups responded as every Maremma I have ever met has - with exuberant enthusiasm!
 It was fun to watch.
 There was so much activity in the group!
 I tried to count how many animals were part of this interaction and lost count.
 This is such a rich and wonderful education for the pups.